jsolly/awesome-django-blog/README.md

 2 - Add a new site with the following values: - Domain name: 127.0.0.1:8000 - Display name: 127.0.0.1:8000

-If you are running on production with a domain, you can add that, too.
 Here is a screenshot of my sites configuration:

 3 - Now go into your settings.dev file and change the SITE_ID to the ID of the site you just created.
-It should be 1 if you haven't created any other sites.
-The SITE_ID for settings.prod should be 2.
+It should be 1 if you have yet to create any other sites.

-### Run Test Coverage
+### Coverage

 ```shell
 $ coverage run --rcfile=config/.coveragerc -m pytest django_project
 $ coverage report -m --skip-covered --rcfile=config/.coveragerc
 ```

-### Run Tests
+### Tests

 ```shell
 $ pytest django_project
 ```

-### Lint Code
+### Linting

 ```shell
 $ ruff --config ./config/pyproject.toml django_project
 ```

-### Format Code
+### Formating

 ```shell
 $ black --config ./config/pyproject.toml django_project